Chapter 17. Configuring the desktop environment for accessibility

-This section explains how a system administrator can configure a system with the desktop environment to support users with a visual impairment.
+As a system administrator, you can configure a system with the desktop environment to support users with a visual impairment.

 Accessibility in Red Hat Enterprise Linux 8 desktop for the blind users is ensured by the Orca screen reader, which is included in the default installation of the operating system.